 The Rand is also easy to exchange internationally or locally within South Africa, making it a strong contender as one of the best currencies that no one knows about.

 - Exchange Rate in the Current Market: $1 = 15.00 ERN

 The Nakfa was formerly known as the lire and has been used since 1997, when it replaced the birr.

 The Nakfa is one of the most steady currencies on this list, ranking eighth for being least volatile to foreign inflation rates; nevertheless, recent political events have caused volatility in its market.

-The Nakfa is also one of the most liquid fund assets in Africa and can be used worldwide for international payment; Eritrean citizens can hold multiple currencies, making it a strong contender as an investment vehicle that no one knows about.
+The Nakfa is also one of Africa’s most liquid fund assets and can be used worldwide for international payment; Eritrean citizens can hold multiple currencies, making it a strong contender as an investment vehicle that no one knows about.